 Stepping foot on the mound as a major league starter for the first time, newly manufactured humanoid Sandy Koufax ~ Bot was the unknown quantity in the Brooklyn Dodgers pitching rotation.
-Why artificially intelligent manager Chuck Dressen decided to play him on Jackie Robinson Day puzzled fans, but Koufax-Bot easily rose to the task baffling opposing batters all afternoon.
+Artificially intelligent manager Chuck Dressen decided to play him on Jackie Robinson Day, and Koufax-Bot easily rose to the task, baffling opposing batters all afternoon.

 In front of a capacity crowd at the Brooklyn Dome also celebrating the 10th anniversary of the teams homecoming, the Trolley Dodgers edged out their opponent the Saitama Seibu Lions in extra innings.
 During his telepathic press conference after the game, Koufax-Bot tried to explain his binary mindset.

 “Pitching is the art of instilling fear,” and with a slight facial twitch he continued on to say, “A guy that throws what he intends to throw, that’s the definition of a good pitcher.
 And yeah it was a good game, but I just went out there and did as programmed.”

 Koufax-Bot had 30 Ks in a humid 11 innings, going for a complete game.
 Temperatures hovered around 89° throughout the day.
 Dodger shortstop Caesar Hartkopf smacked a line drive off the ivy wall in right during the bottom of the 11th, driving home the winning run from second.
 Left fielder Rusty Cobb, who stole 3 bases on the day, slide head first into home-plate just beneath a tag from the Lions catcher to score that winning run, ending the game in a magnificent cloud of dust.